Azure/azure-docs-powershell-azuread/docs-conceptual/azureadps-1.0/overview.md

 >[!IMPORTANT]
 > MSOnline is planned for deprecation on **March 30, 2024**.
 For more details on the deprecation plans, see the [deprecation update](https://techcommunity.microsoft.com/t5/microsoft-entra-azure-ad-blog/microsoft-entra-new-feature-and-change-announcements/ba-p/3796396).
 We encourage you to continue migrating to [Microsoft Graph PowerShell](/powershell/microsoftgraph/overview), which is the recommended module for interacting with Azure AD.
 In addition, Microsoft Graph PowerShell allows you access to all Microsoft Graph APIs and is available on PowerShell 7.
 For answers to frequent migration queries, see the [Migration FAQ](../azureadps-2.0/migration-faq.yml).

-You can use the Azure Active Directory module for Windows PowerShell cmdlets for Azure AD administrative tasks such as user management, domain management and for configuring single sign-on.
+You can use MSOnline cmdlets for Azure AD administrative tasks such as user management, domain management and for configuring single sign-on.
 This topic includes information about how to install these cmdlets for use with your directory.

-## Install the Azure AD Module
+## Install MSOnline

-The Azure AD Module is supported on the following Windows operating systems with the default version of Microsoft .NET Framework and Windows PowerShell: Windows 8.1, Windows 8, Windows 7, Windows Server 2012 R2, Windows Server 2012, or Windows Server 2008 R2.
+The MSOnline module is supported on the following Windows operating systems with the default version of Microsoft .NET Framework and Windows PowerShell: Windows 8.1, Windows 8, Windows 7, Windows Server 2012 R2, Windows Server 2012, or Windows Server 2008 R2.

 You can install this module from the [PowerShell Gallery](https://www.powershellgallery.com/packages/MSOnline).